 - Try some relaxation exercises before you go to bed.
-Look online for an app that will help with relaxation or see if you can borrow a relaxation tape, CD or DVD from your library.
+Look online for an app or music that will help with relaxation.

 - Try not to stress about sleeplessness when you’re in bed – worrying about it can make it even harder to go to sleep.
-Lack of sleep is almost inevitable in pregnancy, but it won’t affect your baby.
+Lack of sleep is almost inevitable in pregnancy.
 If it’s possible, try napping at other times of the day.

 - NHS Choices [accessed 6/5/2015] Tiredness in pregnancy,http://www.nhs.uk/conditions/pregnancy-and-baby/pages/tiredness-sleep-pregnant.aspx